strangeprogrammer/CS4900QuadraticSolve/src/README.txt

 Directory containing all the source files.

 To make the program, type 'make' or 'make quadsolve'.
-The name of the program to run will be 'quadsolve'.
+The name of the program will be 'quadsolve'.

+To make the testing program, type 'make' or 'make quadtest'.
+The name of the program will be 'quadtest'.